 - Mood swings; irritable and grumpy and then suddenly happy and bright

 - Careless about personal grooming

-- Changed sleeping pattern; up at night and sleeps during the day
+- Changed sleeping pattern; up at night and sleeping during the day

 - Red or glassy eyes